 - Quilpie WellSpring: a circular economy concept for remote and arid regions

 - Mutual ownership solutions for regional infrastructure innovation

 - Creating a regional innovation ecosystem: the Goondiwindi case study

 - Innovation PhD Project: Technology adoption in vegetable value chains

 Aquaculture supply & value chains

-Dr Peggy Schrobback is a resource and environmental economist at the School of Business and Law at the Central Queensland University (CQU).
+Dr Peggy Schrobback (pictured right) is a resource and environmental economist at the School of Business and Law at the Central Queensland University (CQU).
 She has expertise in the area of aquaculture and fisheries economics.

 Professor John Rolfe is Professor of Regional Economic Development at the School of Business and Law at the Central Queensland University (CQU).
 John is experienced in non-market valuation, regional development analysis, economic impact assessment in regional areas.